10 Minutes a Day to a Cleaner House: How to Declutter Your Home

-Often the biggest deterrent to cleaning is the amount of time you know you will have to put into it.
+Often the most significant deterrent to cleaning is the amount of time you know you will have to put into it.
 That is why it is a good idea to use a timer, so that way you know there is an end.

 It is a good idea to choose a part of the day when you always clean a hot spot.
 Maybe the ten minutes after you put the kids to bed, or the ten minutes when you get home from work, or the ten minutes before you get into the shower.
 It doesn't matter when it is, but be consistent.

-By having this consistency, it will assure that you do it.
-You will find by cleaning a little every day that you get much further than spending an hour every once in a while.
+Hre that you do it.
+By cleaning a little every day, you will find that you clean more than spending an hour every once in a while.